apache/metron/metron-deployment/README.md

 #### How?

-To deploy Metron in a EC2 as a single node using Vagrant, follow the instructions at [development/aws-centos6](development/aws-centos6).
+To deploy Metron in EC2 as a single node using Vagrant, follow the instructions at [development/aws-centos6](development/aws-centos6).

 ### AWS Single Node Cluster Deployment Using an AMI